 B) Complex fertilisers

-C) Crop Protection Chemicals (CPC) and Speciality Nutrients (SN)
+C) Crop Protection Chemicals (CPC), Speciality Nutrients (SN) and Biologicals

-The CPC business in India is largely dominated by manufactures who cater to domestic and international markets and who manufacture technical grade agrochemicals as well as formulated products such as insecticides, fungicides, herbicides, etc. for agriculture use.
-The Company procures CPC from reputed formulators, which are then sold under the Companys own brands.
-The Company has used its brand strength to penetrate the crop protection market and gradually increased this business to a sizeable level.
-The Company procures SN from manufacturers of repute in India and abroad and these products are marketed under the "Uttam" brand umbrella of the Company.
-The focus of the Company is to offer quality products to the farmers at a reasonable price.
-However, brand strength and focused approach have enabled the Company to maintain the momentum to achieve higher sales volumes of all products.
-Keeping in view good prospects of growth of SN in the future, the Company has worked on strategic alliances of quality products mainly in "Biological Segments".
-One of the recently launched product under the brand name of "SUPERRHIZA" has been awarded the International Biological product of the year in 2023 by Applied Microbiology International.
-Further, Company has planned to introduce biostimulants to enhance nutrient use efficiency and, the Companys turnover in CPC and SN segment has been growing at a CAGR of 24% during the last three years.
+CPC business in India is largely dominated by manufacturers who cater to domestic and international markets and who manufacture technical grade agrochemicals as well as formulated products such as insecticides, fungicides, herbicides, etc. for agriculture use.
+The Company procures CPC from reputed formulators/manufacturers (including international players), which are then sold under the Companys own brands.
+The Company procures SN from manufacturers of repute in India and abroad, and these products are marketed under the "Uttam" brand umbrella.
+The focus of the Company is to offer quality products to the farmers, at a reasonable price and under one roof.

 2. Opportunities and Threats